The Art of Feng Shui

-There are some very easy feng shui cures that you can apply to your home, they will make all the difference and create positive shifts in energy maintaining good chi throughout your home.
+There are some very easy feng shui cures that you can apply to your home, they will make all the difference and create positive shifts in energy, maintaining good chi throughout your home.

 Clutter causes energy to accumulate, the remedy for this is to rid yourself of anything that is old and unnecessary, broken, never used, or has no aesthetic value.
-All areas must be clean, tidy and organized, too many items in the home cause clutter, by moving things, throwing items out or giving unnecessary and useless things away creates space for chi to flow unhindered.
+All areas must be clean, tidy and organised, too many items in the home cause clutter, by moving things, throwing items out or giving unnecessary and useless things away creates space for chi to flow unhindered.
 Keep hallway, laundry, front and back entrance of your home clear and clean.
 Wardrobes also need to be clean, tidy and organized, as do bathrooms, bedrooms, living and dining areas.
 If the task of uncluttering seems overwhelming, do it one room at a time, even one area of a room, one drawer at a time.
 Clutter can be approached little by little, create a place for everything and put everything in its place.
 The tidier and more organized you are the more comfortable your home will feel.
 The bedroom especially should be clean, tidy, organized and always have flowers, plants, or candles, also wind chimes and mobiles.

 When you are attending to clutter, take in your life as a whole, this means the car, the glove box and boot of the car.
 The garden and garden tools, the garage and items kept in the garage.
 The laundry and placement of items such as pegs, laundry liquid, cloths and any other necessary items, they all need to be clean, neat and tidy and have a specific place.
-Within the home wardrobes must be maintained and drawers, handbags kept tidy and organized, clothes that need buttons must be repaired, shoes that need to be heeled, attended to, makeup bags kept clean and tidy.
-Brief cases organized, shoes cleaned, desks kept clutter free, computers cleaned etc.
+Within the home wardrobes must be maintained and drawers, handbags kept tidy and organised, clothes that need buttons must be repaired, shoes that need to be heeled attended to, makeup bags kept clean and tidy.
+Brief cases organised, shoes cleaned, desks kept clutter free, computers cleaned etc.

 Make a plan to clean everything and throw away all that is unnecessary or not appealing to you.
 Put photographs together, pens together, fix anything broken, attend to plants, keep your oven and fridge clean.
-Attend to lighting make sure every area of your home is well lit and there are no dark corners, remedy this with lamps, and or candles.
+Attend to lighting, make sure every area of your home is well lit and there are no dark corners, remedy this with lamps, and/or candles.